automuteus/automuteus/README.md

 Tesseract OCR utility, users only need a single release executable to run the bot (outside of all the Discord bot configuration necessary on your respective server).

-# How it Works
-amongusdiscord uses Tesseract for OCR (Optical Character Recognition) to scan the Among Us game screen, and determine if a discussion is occurring, a round is starting, etc., and if it should mute/unmute players in the Discord server automatically.

-The application uses scaling values, and automatically detects the screen resolution of your main display.
-In theory, this should mean *any* resolution in fullscreen mode should work, but more testing is needed to say this for certain.

-Work is currently being done to also keep dead players muted, and potentially allow the the meeting caller to speak first for some amount of time, but these are much harder problems, particularly with Tesseract's limitations, and the additional processing required.

 # Installation
 ## Pre-Installation Steps, Do Not Skip!
 1. Install [Tesseract OCR](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20200328.exe).